lfaferreira/knn-wine/README.md

 - Numpy
 - Machine Learning Classification Model (KNN)

-## 4. Insights dos Dados
+## 4. Data Insights

-*   Flavanoids mostra uma forte correlação com outras características, principalmente com Total Phenols (0.86) e OD280/OD315 of diluted wines (0.79).
+*   Flavanoids show a strong correlation with other features, especially with Total Phenols (0.86) and OD280/OD315 of diluted wines (0.79).
-*   No entanto, a menor correlação ocorre com a variável target (Class), apresentando um coeficiente de -0.85.
+*   However, the lowest correlation occurs with the target variable (Class), with a coefficient of -0.85.
-*   A característica Proline destaca-se como a que proporciona a melhor separação entre as classes, especialmente para a classe 0.
+*   The Proline feature stands out as providing the best separation between classes, especially for class 0.
-*   Color_intensity também se destaca, especialmente quando combinada com Flavanoids e Total Phenols.
+*   The color_intensity also stands out, especially when combined with Flavanoids and Total Phenols.
-*   Foi observado que os dados estão em uma escala significativamente variada.
-Essa disparidade é evidente nos sumários, análises e nos gráficos de distribuição.
+*   It was observed that the data is on significantly varied scales.
+This disparity is evident in summaries, analyses, and distribution plots.
-*   A menor valor encontrado está em Nonflavanoid Phenols (0.13).
+*   The lowest value found is in Nonflavanoid Phenols (0.13).
-*   Considerando a vasta gama de escalas, a aplicação de técnicas como PCA (Principal Component Analysis) pode ser benéfica para reduzir a dimensionalidade dos dados, permitindo uma análise mais eficaz e precisa.
+*   Considering the wide range of scales, the application of techniques like PCA (Principal Component Analysis) may be beneficial for reducing the dimensionality of the data, allowing for more effective and accurate analysis.

-## 5. Projeções Futuras
+## 5. Future Outlook
-* Adicionar as metricas de Machine Learning e Filtro Selecionado
+* Add machine learning metrics and selected filters.
-* Adicionar resultados do projeto
+* Add project results.
-* Adicionar uma conclusão do projeto
+* Include a project conclusion.